Working At Snow Farm NZ

-Staff transport for general staff leaves Wanaka at 7:10 am.
-Transport leaves Snow Farm at 4:30 pm, except for two days a week when we have an all staff meeting from 4:30 pm -5:00 pm.
+Staff transport for general staff leaves Wanaka at 7:10 am and 8:10 am depending on which department you work in.
+Transport leaves Snow Farm at 4:00 pm & 4:30 pm, except for two days a week when we have an all staff meeting from 4:30 pm -5:00 pm.

 Snow Farm does not have any on-mountain accommodation for our staff.
 We provide free transport from Wanaka to get you to work and back on days that you are rostered on.
 The trip up takes about 30- 45 minutes each way, depending on the road conditions.

 We are also happy for our staff to get a ride up on their days off if there is space.
 We also have a couple of seats in our early truck which leaves town at 5:30 am for the early birds who want to get first tracks and capture the most incredible sunrise you will ever see!

 WHAT ACCOMMODATION OPTIONS ARE THERE?